Sivananda Radha Saraswati: Legacy

 Sivananda Radha was among the prominent disciples of Sivananda who developed new organizations that are not affiliated to the original ashrams run by the Divine Life Society.
 Radha established an independent and primarily female, Western lineage as part of the Saraswati Order.
-This is now led by Radhananda Saraswati, spiritual director of Yasodhara Ashram.
-She initiates aspirants and has oversight of the work of non-profit organizations supporting teachers in different countries.
+Radhananda Saraswati was President and Spiritual Director from December 1993 to May 2014.
+She initiated aspirants and oversaw of the work of non-profit organizations supporting teachers in different countries.
 Radhananda has described her spiritual training at the feet of Sivananda Radha in her memoir, Carried by a Promise: A Life Transformed by Yoga.
+Swami Lalitananda Saraswati, a student of Radha's since 1979 and the Hidden Language Hatha Yoga columnist at ascent magazine since 1999, was appointed President in 2014.
+Her book The Inner Life of Asanas (2007) guides students through 25 Hatha Yoga postures, complemented by themed reflections that encourage deep inquiry into the Self.

-Sivananda Radha formed the Timeless Books imprint in 1978 and wrote many books of yoga, including Kundalini Yoga for the West, Hatha Yoga: The Hidden Language, The Divine Light Invocation and Mantras: Words of Power.
+Sivananda Radha formed the Timeless Books imprint in 1978 and wrote many books of yoga, including Kundalini Yoga for the West.
+Swami Sivananda Radha refers to Kundalini as a form of divine energy and details its potential for personal transformation.
+Tailored for Western practitioners, the book emphasizes the importance of balancing spiritual practices with everyday responsibilities and challenges, and includes instructional guidance on how to integrate Kundalini Yoga into daily life through mantra (words of power), asanas (postures), pranayama (breathing exercises), and meditation practices.

+Other books include, Hatha Yoga: The Hidden Language, The Divine Light Invocation, and Mantras: Words of Power.
 Her memoirs are published in Radha: Diary of a Woman's Search and her experiences with gurus and other spiritual teachers are reported in In the Company of the Wise.
 Her books have been translated into 5 languages.